coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

  CSS class of h-100 to each card, two you can add `$card-height: 100%` in the _variables.scss.
 If you use the sass option remember to compile the sass files.
  This is the most basic use case of card-grid check out :ref:`card-grid` for more information.

-We added h-100 to each card as seen here:
+To make all the cards equal height, We added bootstrap class h-100 to each card as seen here:

 .. figure:: images/tut03/h_100.jpeg
     :alt: card block with custom class of h-100